jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-gfm-additional-languages`

+:   List of strings, default: `nil`.

-:   A list containing additional languages to make available, aside
-    from those predefined in `markdown-gfm-recognized-languages`, when
+    This variable contains additional languages to make available, aside from those predefined in `markdown-gfm-recognized-languages`, when
-    inserting GFM code blocks (default: `nil`).
+    inserting GFM code blocks.
 Language strings must have be trimmed of whitespace and not contain curly braces.
 They may be of arbitrary capitalization.

+    Example:

+    ```
+    (setq markdown-gfm-additional-languages '("Texinfo" "Zimbu"))
+    ```

 `markdown-gfm-downcase-languages`

+:   Boolean, default: `t`.

-:   When non-nil, `downcase` suggested programming language names
+    When non-`nil`, `downcase` suggested programming language names.
-    (default: `t`).

 `markdown-spaces-after-code-fence`

-:   Integer, default: 1.
+:   Integer, default: `1`.

     Number of space characters to insert between code fences and programming language name.

+    Example:

+    ```
+    (setq markdown-spaces-after-code-fence 0)
+    ```

 ### Tilde-Fenced Code Blocks